-It is good practice for those employed as third-party contractors who work regularly in school with the opportunity for contact with pupils to have basic safeguarding training, at a level appropriate to their role.
+It is good practice for those employed as third-party contractors who work regularly in school with the opportunity for contact with pupils to have Basic Safeguarding training, at a level appropriate to their role.
+This training should be arranged by their employers.

-10.3 Teaching about safeguarding
+10.3 Teaching Children about safeguarding

 The school is committed to proactively teaching children about safeguarding, including online safety, as part of our approach to offering a broad and balanced curriculum.
 Through ongoing work with the children, we aim to build resilience so that every child knows that we are a 'telling school' and that speaking up about any concern is valued and actively promoted.
 This includes raising a concern about themselves or about another.
 Safeguarding is taught in the following way: